-CDC says more people with asthma getting flu shotsDecember 6th, 2013 in Inflammatory disorders /
+CDC says more people with asthma getting flu shotsDecember 6, 2013 in Medicine & Health / Inflammatory disorders

 (HealthDay)—Influenza vaccination has increased substantially among people with asthma since the Advisory Committee on Immunization Practices (ACIP) expanded recommendations for annual vaccinations, though all age groups fall short of Healthy People 2020 targets, according to a report published in the Dec.
 6 issue of the U.S. Centers for Disease Control and Prevention's Morbidity and Mortality Weekly Report.